 More visually impaired adults and children enjoy the fabulous world of books through our funding.

-“If you are going to get anywhere in life you have to read a lot of books,” once said famous children’s author Roald Dahl.
+“If you are going to get anywhere in life you have to read a lot of books,” said Roald Dahl.

 However, this can be a bit of a challenge for the visually impaired.

-The ClearVision Project is a charity that aims to help those with visual impairment by encouraging literacy and a love of books in children and adults.
-Their work increases the availability of books in accessible formats and promotes the use of braille, Moon and tactile illustrations.
-Reaching all ages across the UK, their work is impressive and far-reaching.
+The ClearVision Project is a charity that helps those with visual impairment They encourage the love of reading, increase the availability of books in accessible formats and promote the use of braille, Moon and tactile illustrations.

 Their specially-created books put print, braille and Moon (an easier version of braille) together on the page with pictures so that people with a visual impairment and sighted people can read together.

-Thanking the Axis Foundation, Director of Fundraising at the ClearVision Project said “We were delighted to receive your donation and would like to thank the Axis Foundation very much.
+Alexandra Britton, Director, ClearVision Project said: “We were delighted to receive your donation and would like to thank the Axis Foundation very much.
 With your help we can continue to meet the needs of our borrowers and bring them the joys of reading aloud and sharing books and stories.

 “The books in contracted braille funded by the Axis Foundation are going strong and being very much enjoyed.
 The use they’re getting just goes to show how very much needed they are, and what a gap the funding has helped to fill.The results of our works are proven, opening the world of books up to those with a visual impairment, stimulating, educating and helping them progress and develop.

 “Thank you very much for your help: the support of generous organisations like yourself is vital to our survival and ability to best meet the needs of our users.”